timwaters/mapwarper/README.md

     permission  = Permission.new
     permission.role = role
     permission.user = user
-    permission.save(false)
+    permission.save

     role = Role.find_by_name('administrator')
     permission = Permission.new
     permission.role = role
     permission.user = user
-    permission.save(false)
+    permission.save

 ## Development

-Via Vagrant - There is a vagrantfile you can use this uses a provision script in lib/vagrant
+Via Vagrant - There is a vagrantfile you can use this uses a provision script in lib/vagrant.
+Type

+    vagrant up

+to get and install the virtual machine - this will also install the libraries and depencies and ruby gems for mapwarper into the virtual machine.
+See the file in lib/vagrant/provision.sh for more details about this process

+After that runs, type vagrant ssh to login and then you can

+    cd /vagrant
+    rails c

+Create a user in the console, as shown above and then exit

+    rails s

+to start the server, running on port 3000

 ## Deployment instructions

-Use capistrano
+The system can use capistrano for deployment

 ## API